 Contran and certain of its subsidiaries and affiliates, including us, purchase certain of their insurance policies as a group, with the costs of the jointly-owned policies being apportioned among the participating companies.
-Tall Pines Insurance Company ("Tall Pines") and EWI RE, Inc. ("EWI"), each subsidiaries of Valhi, provide for or broker certain insurance policies for Contran and certain of its subsidiaries and affiliates, including us.
+Tall Pines Insurance Company ("Tall Pines"), a subsidiary of Valhi, underwrites certain insurance policies for Contran and certain of its subsidiaries and affiliates, including us.
 Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
 Best Company rating of generally at least A-(Excellent) for substantially all of the risks it underwrites.
-Consistent with insurance industry practices, Tall Pines and EWI receive commissions from the insurance and reinsurance underwriters and/or assess fees for the policies that they provide or broker.
-Prior to our sale of EWI's insurance and risk management business to a third party in November 2019, EWI brokered certain insurance policies, provided claims and risk management services and, where appropriate, engaged certain third-party risk management consultants.
-The aggregate premiums we paid to Tall Pines and EWI were approximately \$2.2 million in 2017, \$2.0 million in 2018 and \$2.3 million through the date of the sale in 2019.
+EWI RE, Inc., a subsidiary of NL, brokered certain of our insurance policies, provided claims and risk management services and, where appropriate, engaged certain third-party risk management consultants prior to NL's sale of EWI's insurance and risk management business to a third party in November 2019.
+Consistent with insurance industry practices, Tall Pines receives commissions from reinsurance underwriters and/or assesses fees for certain of the policies that it underwrites, and prior to November 2019 EWI received commissions from the insurance and reinsurance underwriters for the policies that it brokered.
+The aggregate amounts we paid under the group insurance program were approximately \$2.0 million in 2018 and \$2.3 million through the date of the sale in 2019.
 These amounts principally represent insurance premiums paid to Tall Pines or EWI, including amounts paid to EWI that EWI then remitted, net of brokerage commissions, to insurers.
-These amounts also include payments to insurers or reinsurers through EWI for the reimbursement of claims within our applicable deductible or retention ranges that such insurers and reinsurers paid to third parties on our behalf, as well as amounts for claims and risk management services and various other third-party fees and expenses incurred by the program.
-We expect that the relationship with Tall Pines will continue in 2020, except that a third-party brokerage and risk management company is now the broker for Contran's insurance policies and Tall Pines' reinsurance policies.
+Following the sale of EWI's insurance and risk management business, Contran engaged the third-party insurance broker that purchased the business to provide many of the services previously provided by EWI, and we continue to utilize Tall Pines to underwrite certain insurance risks.
+During 2020, we paid \$2.8 million under the group insurance program, which amount principally represents insurance premiums, including \$0.7 million for policies written by Tall Pines.
+Amounts paid under the group insurance program also include payments to insurers or reinsurers (which prior to the sale were made through EWI) for the reimbursement of claims within our applicable deductible or retention ranges that such insurers and reinsurers paid to third parties on our behalf, as well as amounts for claims and risk management services and various other third-party fees and expenses incurred by the program.
+We expect that these relationships in place during 2020 will continue in 2021.

 With respect to certain of such jointly-owned insurance policies, it is possible that unusually large losses incurred by one or more insureds during a given policy period could leave the other participating companies without adequate coverage under that policy for the balance of the policy period.
 As a result, and in the event that the available coverage under a particular policy would become exhausted by one or more claims, Contran and certain of its subsidiaries and affiliates, including us, have entered into a loss sharing agreement under which any uninsured loss arising because the available coverage had been exhausted by one or more claims will be shared ratably amongst those entities that had submitted claims under the relevant policy.
-We believe the benefits in the form of reduced premiums and broader coverage associated with the group coverage for such policies justifies the risk associated with the potential for any uninsured loss.
+We believe the benefits, in the form of reduced premiums and broader coverage associated with the group coverage for such policies, justifies the risk associated with the potential for any uninsured loss.